 The sea, that blue end of the world…— Elizabeth Barrett Browning

-Enda Coyle-Greene, Artistic Director, said:
+Enda Coyle-Greene, Artistic Director, said before the festival:

 At our previous ‘live’ events, I’ve loved the reactions of our audiences, especially perhaps those people who mightn’t normally have considered poetry to be ‘their thing‘ (or could just be nursing a hangover from school and exams!)
 Our programme this year features a broad range of poets from Ireland and elsewhere, including Leontia Flynn, Michael O’Loughlin, Aifric Mac Aodha, Kate Miller, Dermot Bolger, and many more, so there should be a reading to suit everyone.